 Political Resistance to Population Growth

-In the face of huge demand, politicians will be under the gun about putting the Kaibosh on SD’s amazing real estate fortune.
+In the face of huge demand, politicians will be under the gun about putting the Kibosh on SD’s amazing real estate fortune.
 This factor will ensure prices will rocket out of control.
 Are local SD County politicians and the California government doing much to grow housing developments inland?
 Will the exodus of illegal Mexicans ease the issue?
 Are illegals buying homes?

 Demand for homes in San Diego County will never subside.
 It is one the best places on earth and prices will stay high.
-For homeowners here, it is on of those infrequent opportunities to cash out and make a killing.
+For homeowners here, it is one of those infrequent opportunities to cash out and make a killing.
 You only need a dream and somewhere to go.

 Here’s an easy to understand Forecast of San Diego’s real estate future.

-The Three Tiered Market in SD
+The 3 Tiered Market in SD

 It’s an excellent opportunity for rental property investors who want to capitalize on the severe housing and rental property shortage.
 Property owners near the I5 with waterfront views in La Jolla, Del Mar, Claremont, Solana Beach, and Encinitas may not have much to be concerned with.

-Considering Buying or Investing in Real Estate in San Diego?
+Factors Driving Real Estate in San Diego?

 Here’s 13 factors you should be weighing when buying or selling in San Diego County: